 - Education regarding healthy and satisfying sexuality

 The following elements are included in some of our treatment programs or may be optional for patients:

 - Expressive arts therapy

 Full recovery takes much longer than other addictions

-EHN Canada currently only offers inpatient sex addiction programs for men.
+EHN Canada currently only offers residential sex addiction programs for men.
 We do offer aftercare programs for both men and women.
 If you have any questions about sex addiction, or about our treatment programs, please call us at one of the following numbers: